Ohio and Pennsylvania voters aren't reading from their assigned scripts

 Yet the districts we chose reflected some diversity.

-Beaver Falls, Penn., recently elected Kenya Johns its first Black mayor.
+Beaver Falls, Pa., recently elected Kenya Johns its first Black mayor.
 Akron is trying to make up for its population loss by welcoming immigrants and refugees.

 Akron's newcomers build on the foundations laid by immigrants who came before.
 A former Italian center in Akron, built in the 1930s, when European migrants were drawn to Akron's rubber plants, is now called the Royal Palace: refugees from Bhutan have turned it into a South Asian-style wedding hall.